Y’all know I like my bold flavors; if there is a dish that has an ingredient in the title, I want that flavor to be prominent.

 If you google “strawberry cheesecake”, or “strawberry cheesecake recipe” you’ll get a ton of hits for a plain cheesecake with a strawberry topping.
-Maybe there will be one with a gentle swirl that was baked into it but you probably won’t get anything that looks like the photos you see here (although this Martha one comes a bit close!).
+Maybe there will be 1-2 with a gentle swirl that was baked into it but you probably won’t get anything that looks like the photos you see here (although this Martha one comes a bit close!).

 To make these you pour your berries onto a tray and roast them in the oven for at least half an hour.
 As they bake the water evaporates and the sugars concentrate as does the flavor.
 For this recipe, I ask you to roast about 3-4 cups of berries to ensure we get 1 cup of puree, if you have leftover you can swirl it into the top of the cheesecake.
 If you have even more leftover, well it’s great on top of pancakes, french toast, ice cream, anything!

 They will take about a half an hour to roast, mid-way you’ll want to use the back of a spoon to squish them.
 Once they are all soft and have released their juices, you’ll puree the berries.
 Don’t worry about the seeds yet, those will get taken out at a later stage.